Achyuta41/Elevatelabs_pythonDeveloperIntern/README.md

 ### 📘 Overview

-This repository contains all tasks, projects, and learning materials completed during my Machine Learning Internship at Cognifyz Technologies.
+This repository contains all tasks, projects, and learning materials completed during my python developer Internship in Elevatelabs